meep-morp/meep-morp/README.md

 <h1 align="center"> Hello There 👋 </h1>

 - I am [Hannah Adrian Hartley](https://linkedin.com/in/hannah-adrian-hartley) :blush: .
-  Currently I am a Software Engineer working at Ezoic.
+  Currently I am a Software Engineer working at Remo Health.

-- I have done multiple projects ranging from backends, front ends, and algorithms :file_cabinet: .
+- I have done multiple projects ranging from backends, front ends, and algorithms :file_cabinet:

-- I am currently brushing up my skills and plan to learn Shopify and Stripe .

 - I am willing to work on free-lance projects and love to contribute to open source projects :bulb: .